goland10/self-hosted-github-actions-runner/gcp/README.md

     `gcloud compute ssh gha-runner --zone me-west1-b --tunnel-through-iap --project internal-project-mission`

 4. Verify the runner is listening to Github.

-    At the first startup you can track the startup script with
+    At the very first startup you can track the startup script with

     `journalctl -u google-startup-scripts.service -fex`